-Carrie L. Potoff, MSW, LCSW is a Licensed Clinical Social Worker who recently relocated from New Haven, Connecticut where she was a clinician for Yale University, Department of Psychiatry.
-She also had a private practice on the Connecticut Shoreline working with children and adolescents between the ages of 7 – 25 years old.
-Carrie is a Certified Cognitive Therapist through the Academy of Cognitive Therapy (ACT), with extensive training through the Beck Institute.
-She treats children and teenagers experiencing difficulty with generalized anxiety – with particular interest in social anxiety disorder, separation anxiety, panic attacks, as well as obsessive compulsive disorder and depression.
+Carrie L. Potoff, MSW, LCSW is a Licensed Clinical Social Worker who has been practicing for over 15 years.
+She works collaboratively with children, adolescents and young adults between the ages of 7 – 25 years old.
+Carrie is a Certified Cognitive Therapist through the Academy of Cognitive Therapy (ACT), with extensive training through the Beck Institute and the International OCD Foundation’s Behavior Therapy Training Institute (BTTI).
+She treats a range of anxiety disorders – with particular interest in social anxiety disorder, separation anxiety and panic disorder.
+Carrie is has extensive expertise in obsessive compulsive disorder as well as depression.

 Carrie earned her Masters of Social Work degree from the University of Michigan in Ann Arbor, MI.
 Following her graduate training at the Children’s Hospital in Detroit, MI, she was an inpatient clinician at Georgetown University Hospital where she provided intensive inpatient and outpatient psychotherapy for children diagnosed with chronic and terminal illnesses who often also struggled with co-morbid anxiety and/or depression.

-In utilizing an evidenced-based approach, Carrie has assisted clients and their families set and achieve short and long term goals, enhance effective coping skills, build self-esteem, manage stress, create and nurture positive relationships, as well as regulate mood and overcome anxiety.
+In utilizing an evidenced-based approach, Carrie has assisted clients and their families set and achieve short and long term goals.
+Enhancing effective coping skills, building self-esteem, managing stress, all while creating and nurturing positive relationships.